bethovenacha/Ecommerce-using-Blazor-Web-Server/README.md

 This is an ongoing project about an ecommerce website that sells any kinds of products.<br>
 The technologies used include blazor web server, Web API, EntityFramework Core, and Unit of Work Pattern.<br>
-This project is subject to change on daily basis.
+This project is subject to change on daily basis and serves as skeleton or prototype to new ecommerce projects.